 Audio interfaces mostly work with all computer brands, but some audio experts believe in some brands over others.
 Make sure you read reviews and our guide first.

-- OS- There are some audio interfaces that work best with OS.
+- Operating System (OS) – There are some audio interfaces that work best with a specific OS.
 Make sure you choose carefully from our list above or be sure you research with care an audio interface that works for you.

 Your recording computer matters in terms of what audio interface options you have.

-- External: You always get better sound quality when you make use of an external audio interface.
+- External – You always get better sound quality when you make use of external audio interfaces.
 If you can, this is the way to go.

 This is not actually software; it is a reference to a software encoding program.
 You need an encoder for live streaming because it turns video into a digital format that can be played back on a number of different devices.

 Most of these encoders will do a number of different things aside from just converting the video and sending the feed to a platform, which disqualifies it from being called “live streaming software.”

 Need to know what some great streaming platforms are?

 - Streamlabs.com – They started out as a platform for video games, but now they expanded to all types of streamers like musicians, newscasters, and chatters.
 The service offers tools that help streamers manage their chats, create and use on-screen visuals for audience interaction, and offer ways for the streamer to collect tips from viewers.
 You can use it on Facebook, YouTube, and Twitch.

 - restream.io – This platform is a way to multi-stream or reach a lot of people via a number of different live streaming services.
 For example, you can broadcast on Twitch, Facebook, and YouTube all at once, which is convenient for all types of streamers.